ipvm-wg/homestar/examples/websocket-relay/README.md

   `brew install fission-codes/fission/homestar` will install mostly everything you need, including `ipfs`.
 You will still need `npm` to run this example, and you'll have to manually `ipfs add` the `synthcat.png` and `example_test.wasm` files located in this directory.
-Then, from this folder, you can then run the example like this:
+Then, from this folder, you can run the example like this:

   ```